-In 1992, consistent with this philosophy, Mount Carmel established the Frank McDermott/Patrick Doyle Program for Developmental Learning to meet the needs of Catholic students who have specific learning disabilities, but who have potential to succeed at the college level.
+In 1992, consistent with this philosophy, Mount Carmel established the Frank McDermott/Patrick Doyle Program to meet the needs of Catholic students who have specific learning disabilities, but who have potential to succeed at the college level.

 The success of McDermott-Doyle students is linked to a number of factors.
 First and foremost is the willingness and the determination of the student to work hard.
 Second, parental support is a key factor.
 Third, students are expected to cooperate with classroom teachers and follow the rules and policies of Mount Carmel High School.
 When a student follows these guidelines, he is typically quite successful.
 While not all graduates of the McDermott-Doyle Program pursue college, many have attended, and graduated, from four- year institutions, including Marquette University, University of Wisconsin-Whitewater, Loras College, Eastern Illinois University, Northern Illinois University, Southern Illinois University, Carthage College, Miami (OH) University, and the University of Illinois.

 With the exception of waiving the requirement of studying foreign language, no curricular modifications are made for McDermott-Doyle students: they must meet the same standards as any student at Mount Carmel.
 No extra time is given for projects or papers, and all assigned homework is to be completed at the time the teacher indicates.
 As a college prep school, Mount Carmel adheres to the guidelines established by colleges/universities which offer support to students with learning disabilities.